-The V1 hit the house of God in a devastating and ear blowing crash.
+The V1 struck the house of God in a devastating and ear blowing crash.
 The walls crumbled, the cross fell on the altar breaking into pieces, flyblown stones tore the air.
 Joost felt a sting in his head, cutting the soft structure of his left eye.
-Then it went dark.
+Then all went dark.
 When he gained consciousness, he was at the hospital.
 His left eye was gone forever, his friend as well.
 The boy, with whom Joost traded places, was found dead underneath the debris.

-Seeing what others can’t see and being blind for what is common to most, has an impact on the thinking.
-‘A painting,’ Joost claimed when in his forties, ‘is by nature a flat surface.
-I, as painter, have to respect that quality.’
-‘You are not being consequent,’ I accused him, pointing at ‘Museum’, a mixed media on board with a very eye-catching, three dimensional head drawn in a blue circle.
+‘You are not being consistent,’ I accused him, pointing at ‘Museum’, a mixed media on board with a very eye-catching, three dimensional head drawn in a blue circle.
 ‘There is also a stair, which is definitely not flat.’

 More on Joost? see www.sicking.nl